 “They fit my existing change plates, they are easy to load and unload, they get the job done,” she says.

 A loadable dumbbell often mimics one of the best Olympic barbells.
-The Titan loadable dumbbells feature a diamond knurling that Kate rates a 4 out of 5 (“fairly passive but still gives a good grip,” she says).
+The Titan loadable dumbbells feature a diamond knurling that Kate rates a 4 out of 5.
+“They’re fairly passive but the handles still give a good grip,” she says.

 Also, because they work with existing weight plates, they are typically much cheaper to get started with than other adjustable dumbbells on the list thanks to a lower upfront cost for the majority of home gym owners.